 You have to see it to believe it!

-Patagonia is an extensive territory nestled in the south of the American continent.
+Atacama Desert is an extensive territory nestled in the north of Chile.

 An ideal land for those who want to live different, unique and unforgettable experiences.

 If nature, hiking and adventure are on your list of pending activities, this is a destination that will allow you to meet all.

 When you start planning a trip to these latitudes, you understand the magnitude of this region.

 Referred to by as one of the driest places on Earth, the Atacama Desert occupies the northern third of Chile.